-Dr. Xi Chen (Ph.D.) is an associate professor in the Department of Political Science and Asian Studies Minor Program at the University of Texas, Rio Grande Valley (UTRGV).
+Dr. Xi Chen (Ph.D., Virginia Tech) was an associate professor in the Department of Political Science and Asian Studies Minor Program at the University of Texas, Rio Grande Valley (UTRGV).
 She specializes in International Politics with a focus on China.
 She obtained her Doctoral degree in Planning, Governance, and Globalization from Virginia Tech and M.A. in Applied Linguistics from China Foreign Affairs University.
-Dr. Chen’s primary research and teaching interests include: Asian Politics, Chinese Politics, Media and Politics, Global Security, and International Relations.
-Her research has led to publications in both refereed journals and books.
-She is currently working on a book manuscript on Chinese media and politics.
+Dr. Chen’s primary research and teaching interests include Asian Politics, Chinese Politics, Media and Politics, Global Security, and International Relations.

 Dr. James F. Paradise (Ph.D., University of California, Los Angeles) is an assistant professor at Yonsei University in the Republic of Korea.
 He specializes in international political economy, with particular reference to China.
 Among his publications are “Power Through Participation: The Case of China and New Multilateral Development Banks” (Korean Political Science Review, 2017), “The Role of ‘Parallel Institutions’ in China’s Growing Participation in Global Economic Governance” (Journal of Chinese Political Science, 2016), “The New Intellectual Property Rights Environment in China: Impact of WTO Membership and China’s ‘Innovation Society’ Makeover” (Asian Journal of Social Science, 2013) and “China and International Harmony: The Role of Confucius Institutes in Bolstering Beijing’s Soft Power” (Asian Survey, 2009).
 He is currently doing research on China’s tourism statecraft, the U.S.-South Korea alliance, and the institutionalization of Asian monetary cooperation.